reazon-research/OpenArm/README.md

 The CAD for the OpenArm v1 project can be accessed on OnShape through the following link:
 - Provide CAD overview

-With the philosophy of sourcing all components through the popular marketplace Misumi and its manufacturing service Meviy, we provide a Bill of Materials required for assembling the OpenArm v1.
-This is merely an example—similar services can also be used to procure the necessary components.
+With the philosophy of being able to source all components through the popular marketplace Misumi and its manufacturing service Meviy, we provide a Bill of Materials required for assembling the OpenArm v1.
+This is merely an example — similar services worldwide can also be used to procure the necessary components.
 - [Purchasing List/BOM](https://docs.google.com/spreadsheets/d/10wI58rFytYfibKpOzmfWOQUBK5YGNwlppUtHooCTtds/edit?usp=sharing)

 We provide this assembly guide as a reference for assembling the OpenArm v1.
 It outlines the necessary steps and components to help ensure a smooth assembly process.